-Seattle’s newest tunnel will provide a direct route on SR 99 between the stadiums and the Space Needle.
-It is the largest double-deck highway tunnel of its kind in the country, and will feature modern safety and operations systems.
+Seattle’s newest tunnel provides a direct route on SR 99 between the stadiums and the Space Needle.
+It is the largest double-deck highway tunnel of its kind in the country, and features modern safety and operations systems.

 Know your new tunnel: